risc0/zirgen/zirgen/Dialect/BigInt/Precompiles.md

 We might also like to create a test function here, but we'll gloss over that for now.

+## Compile your bigint program to a bigint blob using bigint2c
 To make use of the new function, we must add it as an option of the `bigint2c` compiler program, which generates the precompiled blobs we'll need to load into the zkVM.
 Inside `zirgen/circuit/bigint/bigint2c.cpp`, we'll add a new command line option:

 ```